mr7brown/agb.github.io/pages/mydoc/mydoc_pulse_strengths.md

 Development Center provides an excellent resource that's designed to:
 * Uncover our strengths
 * Understand practical applications for our strengths
-* Help us to use our education of strengths to help improve our relationship with the work that we're doing
+* Help us to use our strengths to find meaning in our work

 ### Method 2: Leveraging 1:1s